MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/5-database-engine-driver-1-of-2.md

 **Applies to:** Access 2013 | Access 2016

-When you install the Microsoft® Jet version 3.5 Engine database driver, the Setup program writes a set of default values to the Microsoft Windows® Registry in the Engines and ISAM Formats subkeys.
+When you install the Microsoft Jet version 3.5 Engine database driver, the Setup program writes a set of default values to the Microsoft Windows Registry in the Engines and ISAM Formats subkeys.
 You must use the Registry Editor to add, remove, or change these settings.
 The following sections describe initialization and ISAM Format settings for the Microsoft Jet Engine database driver.

-## Microsoft Jet Engine Initialization Settings
+## Microsoft Jet Engine initialization settings

 The **Access Connectivity Engine\Engines\Jet 3.x** folder includes initialization settings for the Acer3x.dll driver, used for access to Microsoft Access 97 worksheets.
 Typical initialization settings for the entries in this folder are shown in the following example.